What To Do When You Witness Sexual Harassment

 This doesn’t mean you have to be aggressive, though.
 If you hear someone make a gross sexual comment, you can just pretend not to have heard them clearly, and ask them something like, “Wait, what did you say?”

-As Dr. Kilmartin points out, some people may not know that what they’re saying or doing qualifies as harassment (not that ignorance necessarily excuses behavior).
+As Dr. Kilmartin points out, some people may not know that what they’re saying or doing qualifies as harassment (not that ignorance necessarily excuses behaviour).

 In fact, he says, being an active bystander to harassment means figuring out the best way you can be helpful for everyone involved.